FranciscoGalan/Opinion_Piece_Generator/README.md

 ## How it is built

-To create the  generator, we followed five steps:
+To create the  generator, we followed these five steps:

 ![](https://github.com/FranciscoGalan/Opinion_Piece_Generator/blob/main/Media/pipeline_diagram.JPG)

-To demonstrate, we selected five famous Mexican columnists and used their articles as a basis.
+To demonstrate, we selected five prominent Mexican columnists and used their articles as a basis.

 ### Scraping

 We used [Selenium](https://selenium-python.readthedocs.io/) to extract all the links to the articles the authors, either from their personal website or a news & media website.
 Then, we extracted the body of the articles with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

-The scrapers can be found in the /Scraping directory.
+[^1]: The scrapers can be found in the /Scraping directory and the raw data is located in Data/Data_raw.

+Here's a Notebook example: [scraper_Enrique_Krauze.ipynb](https://nbviewer.jupyter.org/github/FranciscoGalan/Opinion_Piece_Generator/blob/main/Scraping/scraper_Enrique_Krauze.ipynb)

 ### Cleaning

-We removed the html tags using RegEx.
-The file `hola.ipybn` in the /Cleaning directory contains all the cleaning functions:
+We then removed the html tags from the articles using RegEx.

+Here is the Notebook `hola.ipybn`, which contains all the cleaning functions:

 - `function()`removes all html tags.